SomMeri/less4j/README.md

 *  `CompilationResult compile(File inputFile)` - compiles a file,
 *  `CompilationResult compile(String lessContent)` - compiles a string.

+The first and second method differ in one important thing: the second method is unable to handle `@import` statements located in compiled string.

 Return object `CompilationResult` has two methods:
 * `getCss` - returns compiled css,
 * `getWarnings` - returns list of compilation warnings or an empty list.